Samantha Lee Howe: Early life and education

-Early career
+Career

-Stone's debut novel, Gabriele Caccini – published under her original pen name, Paigan Stone – was recognized by Foreword Reviews, an American literary magazine specializing in reviewing books from independent publishers, at its INDIES Book of the Year Awards with its INDIE Silver Award in Horror for 2007.
+Howe's debut novel, Gabriele Caccini – published under her original pen name, Paigan Stone – was recognized by Foreword Reviews, an American literary magazine specializing in reviewing books from independent publishers, at its Book of the Year Awards with its Silver Award in Horror for 2007.
 She was shortlisted for the August Derleth Award for Best Novel in the British Fantasy Awards for her second novel, Futile Flame.
-This book was also a 2009 finalist in the ForeWord Book of the Year Awards, while the third book in the series, Demon Dance, was a finalist for the 2010 Foreword awards and won the August Derleth Award for Best Novel in the British Fantasy Awards 2011.
+This book was also a 2009 finalist in the ForeWord Book of the Year Awards.

+The third book in the series, Demon Dance, was a finalist for the 2010 Foreword awards and won the August Derleth Award for Best Novel in the British Fantasy Awards 2011.
 This made Stone the first female writer to win the August Derleth Award since Tanith Lee did so in 1980.
-However, after the awards were announced, there was controversy over the voting and so Stone publicly returned the Award, not wishing to be associated with something which might have been awarded erroneously.
-The BFS then declared that the voting was valid, but then in a later statement announced that the Best Novel would be declared a 'No Award' for that year, assuming (without asking) that Stone's return of the award meant that she did not want it.
-She also won the Best Short Story Award in the British Fantasy Awards in the same year.
+However, after the award results were announced, there was controversy over the voting (due to scrutiny garnered from her partner David J Howe's position as Chairman of the Society, relative to both her nomination and the nomination of books from his publishing company Telos Publishing, as well as an incident where one of the awards presenters opted to promote their Telos-published autobiography during proceedings) and amidst this, Stone publicly returned the Award three days after the results announcement, stating that "The society means too much to me and I cannot allow this controversy to taint the integrity of those involved."
+The BFS initially declared that the voting was valid, but then in a later statement announced that the Best Novel would be declared a 'No Award' for that year, owing to Stone's return of the award and Howe's resignation (though, the BFS were clear that no evidence was found of any corruption from Howe in his position).
+She also won the Best Short Story Award in the British Fantasy Awards in the same year, which - after initial confusion for the BFS - was confirmed as an award that she did not return amidst the controversy.